-Again, I’m hired to help companies do better and faster work with the resources they have already.
-We are looking to release untapped, pent-up potential for change, and to appropriately shape it to meet the your ends.
+Again, we are looking to release untapped, pent-up potential for change, and to appropriately shape it to meet your ends.
 To start, I need to understand the way the organisation is systematically producing the current level of (under)performance.
 That often means getting to grips with the network of relationships in the company.

 I’ll meet with key people at all levels of the organization to understand how they see the business and their interactions from their unique perspectives.
 My work is highly collaborative, so this isn’t just a matter of interviewing people to discover facts – it’s about uncovering the resources the company has, and in some cases doesn’t even recognise, so that we can find ways to bring them into play.

-Throughout, I am reviewing progress against the metrics with the client, and regularly updating and soliciting support from key stakeholders, so that we continue to be guided by feedback to ensure the best outcomes.
+Throughout, we will jointly review progress against the metrics we agreed, and regularly updating and soliciting support from key stakeholders, so that we continue to be guided by feedback to ensure the best outcomes.

 David J. Pritchett"Andy Bass is exactly the guy that every president or CEO needs.
 The fact is, senior leaders can get pretty isolated.
 We can’t share every thought with our employees, and most of them will be guarded about challenging or bringing tough messages, in case it affects their jobs.
 With Andy, though, you can discuss any business matter, and you know you’ll get a smart, knowledgeable view.
 Plus, he’ll call you on gaps in your thinking and when required, steer you towards something better."